hyperflask/jinja-layout/README.md

 blocks, will be automatically wrapped in a block.
 The name of this block is defined by the second argument of the directive.

-You can disable the layout using the `disable_layout` attribute of the environemnt.
-This will return only the content of the default block.

 ## Example

 Let's consider the following layout saved as *layout.html*: